 Your melanin is amazing.
 It performs super hero like duties but unfortunately it cannot completely protect you from harmful UV rays.
 Take the time to research skin cancer in African Americans and purchase sunscreen.
 Your body will thank you.

-- Black Girl Sunscreen for Kids SPF 50 – BGS for Kids is an everyday SPF 50 moisturizing sunscreen lotion for face and body.
+- BGS Kids SPF 50 – BGS for Kids is an everyday SPF 50 moisturizing sunscreen lotion for face and body.
 Our sunscreen protects against harmful UVA/UVB rays and has eliminated all sticky white residue.
 Soothes, moisturizes, protects, hydrates and heals your child’s skin.